Arthur Tedder, 1st Baron Tedder: First World War

 Tedder was promoted to lieutenant in the Dorset Regiment on 14 October 1914, and arrived back in Britain in December.
 He was posted to a reserve unit at Wyke Regis on the Dorset coast where he seriously injured his knee in February.
-Following his injury Tedder was unable to carry out full infantry service and, although he briefly carried out duties at a base camp in Calais, he pressed for a transfer to the Royal Flying Corps.
+Following his injury Tedder was unable to carry out full infantry service and, although he briefly carried out duties at a base camp in Calais, he pressed for a transfer to the Royal Flying Corps (RFC).

-In January 1916, Tedder was accepted into the Royal Flying Corps and he was asked to attend the No. 1 School of Aeronautics. in Reading.
+In January 1916, Tedder was accepted into the RFC and he was asked to attend the No. 1 School of Aeronautics in Reading.
 He was promoted to captain on 21 March 1916.
 In April he attended the Central Flying School where he learned to fly and gained his 'wings'.
 In June 1916, Tedder served as a pilot with No. 25 Squadron RFC flying the Bristol Scout C on the Western Front.
 On 9 August 1916, Tedder was given additional responsibilities as he was made a flight commander with 25 Squadron.
 The first day of 1917 saw Tedder promoted to major and appointed officer commanding No. 70 Squadron RFC.
 Tedder remained on the Western Front and his new squadron was equipped with the Sopwith 1½ Strutter.
 He was awarded the Italian Silver Medal for Military Valour on 26 May 1917.

 Tedder was appointed officer commanding No. 67 Squadron at RFC Shawbury on 25 June 1917 and became commander of the School of Navigation and Bomb Dropping in Egypt the following year.
 Another change soon followed and on 24 June 1918 Tedder was appointed officer commanding 38th Wing, also based in Egypt.
 He was promoted to the temporary rank of lieutenant colonel on 23 July 1918 (rank relinquished on 2 April 1919).